CDCgov/cfa-mkdocs-template/README.md

 - There are two `.github/workflows/`:
   - `mkdocs-build.yaml`: On each PR, check that `mkdocs build` runs without error.
 Assumes you are using poetry.
   - `mkdocs-deploy.yaml`: On pushes to `main`, use `mkdocs gh-deploy` to update the repo's GitHub Pages.
-  - Note that these assume that you have a poetry group called `"mkdocs"`, to avoid installing all the dependencies when building the documentation.

 ### For internal use only